Crown Wood

 Crown Wood is a south-eastern estate of Bracknell in the English county of Berkshire, and formerly part of the parish of Winkfield.

 Crown Wood was built during the late 1970s and is bounded in by Forest Park to the east, Harmans Water to the north and Birch Hill to the west and is east of the A322 Bagshot Road.
-It and Forest Park are in Crown Wood ward and named after the Crown Estate of Swinley Forest.
+It, together with Harmans Water, forms the Harmans Water & Crown Wood ward, and is named after the Crown Estate of Swinley Forest.